dc7303/blink-detector/README.md

 optional arguments:
   -h, --help            show this help message and exit -t THRESHOLD, --threshold THRESHOLD
-                        threshold to determine close eyes -v [VERBOSE], --verbose [VERBOSE]
+                        Threshold to determine close eyes.
+If it does not detect well, adjust the threshold according to the size of the eyes.
+(0.2 to 0.3 is recommended) -v [VERBOSE], --verbose [VERBOSE]
                         show frame on your face
 ```